MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

 .. image:: tuto-plot01-local_plot-and-to_pandas_files/tuto-plot01-local_plot-and-to_pandas_20_0.png

-You can also hide the predict value with parameter show_predict=False
+You can also hide the predict value using show_predict=False

 Focus on Negative contribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^